MSI GE76 Raider 12UHS review: Bring the bling (and performance)

 We're also sure the trackpad is the same as the previous iterations as well, but we found it to be a little too twitchy out of the box and could use more palm rejection.

-The keyboard on the GE76 Raider is a little tight and could be a little brighter comparedto the competition.
+The keyboard on the GE76 Raider is a little tight and could be a little brighter compared to the competition.
+Image: Gordon Mah Ung

 Audio subsystem